 The cornea is the clear, front part of the eye where a contact lens would sit.
 The cornea does not have a direct blood supply, so there are very few disease processes in a donor that would rule out cornea donation.

 The cornea is responsible for 75 percent of the focusing power of the eye.
 Diseases or trauma to the cornea account for about 12 percent of all blindness in the United States, and it is the second leading type of blindness worldwide.
-The Rocky Mountain Lions Eye Bank restored the sight of 2,297 people in 2014 from eye donors in Colorado and Wyoming.
+The Rocky Mountain Lions Eye Bank restores sight to about 2,400 people each year from eye donors in Colorado and Wyoming.

 The cornea has 5 layers, but two of the most important are the epithelium and the endothelium.

 The epithelium forms the protective, outer covering of the cornea.
 Like all epithelial cells, these are continually sloughed away and replaced.
 The biggest danger to a donated cornea is the time between death and preservation.
 Because one stops making tears at the time of death, it does not take long for the epithelium to dry out, slough away, and expose the inner layers to infection.

 This is a slit-lamp micrograph of a healthy, donated cornea.
 Notice how it is translucent and smooth.